dave18/MiSTER-SuperJacob/README.md

 The machine

-Z80 CPU running at 12mhz (uses T80 core), with dedicated 512k (256k on current MiSTER port) memory, bankable in 8k slots.
+Z80 CPU running at 242mhz (uses T80 core), with dedicated 512k (up to 2048k on MiSTER port) memory, bankable in 8k slots.

 4 display modes